2022-12-18

 The user manual’s converter offset adjustment procedure indicates that a digital word of 2048 indicates a zero voltage input and numbers higher indicate a higher voltage and lower numbers indicate a lower voltage.

 Supporting circuitry causes a trigger if the input voltage to the converter is outside of \(\pm\)2.5 V. The trigger causes a previous amplifier stage to reduce the gain.
-There are 4 possible gain setting for the previous stage and the final gain setting is encoded into the leading 3 bits of the stored digital word.
+There are 4 possible gain setting for the previous stage and the final gain setting is encoded into the two most significant bits (after the sign bit) of the stored digital word.
 The D/A section has similar programmable gain amplifiers that perform the inverse gain reduction for each sample.

 As explained in the program ROM section, the programmer is responsible for calling the “START A/D” command as often as needed for the target sample rate, which is about once every 166 instructions at 4 MHz for a 24 kHz rate.